google/private-compute-libraries/CONTRIBUTING.md

-This is a copy of Google's internal code, intended to assist developers and researchers who are interested in the implementation details of Google's Provable Privacy Libraries.
+This is a copy of Google's internal code, intended to assist developers and researchers who are interested in the implementation details of Google's Private Compute Libraries.
 Changes to this code are made by Google first, and then mirrored to this repository.
 External contributions are currently not accepted.
 When/if they are accepted, you must sign the Contributor License Agreement.
 See below for details.